totalspectrum/spin2cpp/doc/spin.md

 ### Access to member variables

-Flexspin allows access to member variables and constants using the `.` notation.
+Flexspin allows (read only) access to member variables and constants using the `.` notation.
 That is, if `S` is an object like:
 ```
 CON
   rows = 24